andreea-popa22/AZ900-Study-CheatSheet/README.md

 ## Practice questions and useful resources when studying for AZ-900 Certification

-- [Adam Marczak Course](https://marczak.io/az-900/#navigation) -> highly recommend (useful study cheat sheets, practice tests and video lessons)
+- [Adam Marczak Course](https://marczak.io/az-900) -> highly recommend (useful study cheat sheets, practice tests and video lessons)
+  - you can find all the study cheat sheets merged [here]()